aledrocomic/gocomicwriter/docs/go_comic_writer_concept.md

 - Cross-platform text rendering parity: rely on a single shaping/layout engine and comprehensive test scenes.
 - Large project performance: incremental rendering, background export, and careful memory management.
 - Merge conflicts in binary assets: keep manifests text-based and assets external; provide diff tooling for JSON.

+---

+## Database and Indexing — Selected Approach

+Selected approach
+- Source of truth: the project folder with a human-readable `comic.json` manifest and external assets.
+This remains canonical across all phases.
+- Required local index (Phase 5a): an embedded per-project SQLite database under `project/.gcw/index.sqlite` providing full‑text search (FTS5), cross‑references, thumbnails, geometry caches, and autosave snapshots.
+- Required thin backend (Phase 7a): a minimal Go service backed by PostgreSQL to provide organization‑wide search and lay the foundation for future sync.
+The desktop app stays offline‑first and continues to operate directly on the folder project model.

+Why a DB and what it’s used for
+1) Fast search and navigation
+- Full‑text search across dialog, SFX, character names, notes, and the story Bible.
+- Faceted queries (character, scene, page range, tags) that would be slow to compute from raw JSON on every request.
+- Chosen tech:
+  - Embedded: SQLite with FTS5 (contentless or external content tables) for full‑text.
+  - Server: PostgreSQL with `tsvector` + GIN for full‑text; keep tokenization/config aligned with SQLite for parity.

+2) Asset and preview caching
+- Thumbnails, rasterized previews, and derived vector outlines to avoid recomputation on canvas zoom/pan.
+- Asset hashes (content‑addressed) to deduplicate across pages/projects.
+- Chosen tech:
+  - SQLite BLOBs for thumbs/caches; consider a KV store only if needed later.

+3) Autosave, snapshots, and history
+- Periodic autosave snapshots/crash recovery separate from the main `comic.json`.
+- Lightweight rolling checkpoints for panels/pages (not a full VCS).
+- Schema: `snapshots(project_id, page_id, ts, delta_blob)` with retention policy.

+4) Cross‑file references and integrity
+- Unique IDs and backlinks (character ⇄ appearances, assets ⇄ usage) enabling fast "where used" and integrity checks.

+5) Collaboration/sync readiness
+- While real‑time is a later milestone, the backend schema supports comments, cross‑project search, and future op‑log/CRDT state.

+What remains in files vs DB
+- Files (source of truth):
+  - `comic.json` per `docs/comic.schema.json` (Issue, Page, Panel, GridSpec, Bible, etc.).
+  - Linked binary assets (fonts, images, placed SVGs) in project folders.
+- Database (derived/ephemeral):
+  - Full‑text index of project text fields.
+  - Thumbnails, render caches, geometry caches, font lookup caches.
+  - Autosave snapshots and recovery metadata.
+  - Cross‑reference tables.

+Embedded architecture (Phase 5a)
+- Folder layout is unchanged:
+  - `project/manifest/comic.json` (authoritative), `project/assets/…`, `project/.gcw/` for index/caches.
+- Embedded DB at `project/.gcw/index.sqlite` (WAL enabled).
+- Background indexer builds initially from `comic.json` and incrementally on saves; single "Rebuild Index" command for recovery.
+- Optional global app DB: `~/.gocomicwriter/app.sqlite` for recents, font discovery cache, and settings.

+Thin backend (Phase 7a)
+- Go service + PostgreSQL schema for projects, `documents` (for search), `cross_refs`, assets metadata; FTS via `tsvector` + GIN.
+- Endpoints: auth (token), list projects, pull index snapshot; subsequent milestones add push deltas/comments.
+- Desktop integration (feature‑flagged UI path is acceptable) with manual "Connect to Server"; read‑only listing/search first; folder project remains the source of truth.
+- Sync prototype: stable IDs and op‑log format with `created_at/updated_at/version` columns; basic push/pull over HTTPS.

+Operational considerations
+- Reliability: SQLite WAL, periodic VACUUM; DB is disposable and rebuildable from `comic.json`.
+- Backups: users back up the project folder; the embedded DB can be excluded—rebuild on demand.
+- Portability: projects open read‑only without the DB; app creates/rebuilds index as needed.
+- Security: TLS for backend; no secrets stored in local DB; sanitize cached text used for FTS.

+Testing and parity
+- Parity tests: ensure SQLite and PostgreSQL return equivalent search results for shared tokenization/config.
+- Corruption/rebuild: fixtures and tests for damaged indexes and successful rebuilds.
+- Performance baselines: indexing, query latency, cache sizes.

+Commitments
+- JSON manifest remains canonical for editing and interchange.
+- Embedded SQLite index is a required feature from Phase 5a onward.
+- Thin backend (PostgreSQL) is a required milestone in Phase 7a, initially providing org‑wide search with read‑only integration and forming the basis for future sync.